 Parents have a responsibility to tell the school if their child is fasting, not least to ensure that school and home can work together to support the child and keep them safe.
 There is no need to separate pupils from activities, but usual practice may be adapted.
 Pupils should still do PE, but schools can ensure that they do not overexert themselves.

-Write to parents early, explaining the school’s approach to Ramadan and what you will be doing and that you recognise the importance of Ramadan for Muslims.
+Write to parents early, explaining the school’s approach to Ramadan and what you will be doing and that you recognise the importance of Ramadan for Muslims, perhaps even wishing all the best for Ramadan.

 Provide support during lunch hours with a designated member of staff to supervise alternative arrangements while the rest of the school eats.